How to Calculate Stop Loss?

 Intraday traders frequently employ the percentage method to determine their stop loss.
 With this approach, traders simply designate the percentage of the stock price they are willing to tolerate as a loss before deciding to exit the trade.

 For example, if you are comfortable with your stock depreciating by 10% before exiting the trade, and you own shares of a stock currently priced at ₹50 per share, your stop loss would be established at ₹45, ₹5 less than the current market value of the stock (₹50 x 10% = ₹5).
+You can easily calculate your trading costs using a brokerage calculator.

 Calculate Stop Loss Using Support Method

-In contrast to the percentage method, determining stop loss using the support method can be somewhat challenging for intraday traders, but experienced ones are known to utilise it.
+In contrast to the percentage method, determining stop loss using the support method can be somewhat challenging for intraday traders, but experienced ones are known to utilize it.
 This approach involves identifying the most recent support level of your stock.

 A support level is where the stock price often halts its decline, while a resistance level is where the stock price frequently stops its ascent.
 Once you ascertain the support level, you simply need to place your stop loss price just below that level.
 For instance, if your stock is currently trading at ₹500 per share and you identify ₹440 as the most recent support level, it is advisable to set your stop loss slightly below ₹440.